 The first version of the NADC was approved by the NADA's Board of Directors in late October 2004, and implemented by the German sport federations by the end of 2005.

 NADA first revised the NADC at the end of 2005.
 In doing so, NADA took into account the relevant WADA guidelines.
-In addition, many practical experiences and comments of the national sports federations were taken up.
+In addition, many practical experiences and comments of the national sports federations were included.
 For the athletes and national sports federations, the NADC 2006 came into force on 1 April 2006.
 A further revision of the NADC took place in 2008.
 With the revision of the WADC 2009, the NADC 2009 came into force on 1 January 2009.

 The NADC 2009 was editorially revised in Germany on 1 July 2010.
 Version 2.0 of NADC 2009 was valid until 31 December 2014.